Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 WPS

-Short for Wi-Fi Protected Setup, WPS is a quick method to add a client to a broadcaster -- via a hardware button or a button within the router's interface.
+Short for Wi-Fi Protected Setup, WPS is a quick method to add a client to a broadcaster—via a hardware button or a button within the router’s interface.
+This method is also often used to link a Wi-Fi broadcaster to an existing one to form a mesh system.

-The idea is that you push the hardware or software WPS button on the router (if available) and, within 120 seconds, push the same button on a client, and the two will automatically connect, saving you from having to enter the Wi-Fi password.
+The idea is that you push the hardware or software WPS button on the router (if available) and, within 120 seconds, push the same button on a client.
+The two will automatically connect, saving you from having to enter the Wi-Fi password.

 All Asus routers have a Professional section in Wi-Fi settings for each of its bands